Making Excellence Inclusive is AAC&U’s guiding principle for access, student success, and high-quality learning. It is designed to help... Read more

 Truth, Racial Healing & Transformation (TRHT) Campus Centers

-The ten institutions selected as the first TRHT campus centers through a competitive call for proposals are:
+The first ten institutions selected through a competitive process to host TRHT Campus Centers are:

 - Austin Community College (TX)